10 All-Time Shortest Cricketers

 Harry Pilling was an English cricketer who was born on 23 February 1943.
 He was the shortest English professional cricketer in contemporary times with a height of 5 feet 3 inches (1.60 m).
-Additionally, he has established himself as one of the shortest cricketers of all time.

 During his prime, he was regarded as one of the most gifted right-handed batsmen by fans.
 Pilling represented Sussex County Cricket Club from 1962 until 1982.
 And he scored almost 15,000 first-class runs for Lancashire over that time.

 His undefeated 70 against Sussex in 1970 was one of his most memorable innings for Lancashire.
 This famous cricketer passed away on 22nd September 2012.

 - Gundappa Viswanath – India: 5 feet 3 inches

 Gundappa Ranganath was born on 12 February 1949 and was the shortest Indian cricketer of his era.
 He represented India’s national squad as a player from Bhadravathi, Karnataka.
 He was, however, only 5 feet 3 inches tall.
 He was born into a Brahmin family and spent the 1970s as one of India’s top batsmen.

 Vishwanath represented India in Test cricket from 1969 until 1983.
 He appeared in 91 games and amassed over 6000 runs.
 He also competed in One Day Internationals from 1974 to 1982, including the 1975 and 1979 ICC World Cups.
 Throughout his career, he represented Karnataka (previously Mysore) at the state level.